Salvation, on CBS

 First of all, I want to say that it's a bit hard to classify this series.
 It has a mildly sci-fi-ish aspect, but it appears to be essentially set in the present, and it's not super-implausible, I guess.
 I'd like to have been able to call it a limited series, but the 13-episode first season ends on a cliffhanger.
-So clearly the writers are hoping for a second season.
-I'm not sure if they'll get one or not, but either way, the story is not finished at this point.
-(If it does get a second season, I'd probably watch it, but if it doesn't, I won't be terribly disappointed.)
+So clearly the writers were hoping for a second season.
+And they got one.

-So, there's this MIT grad student named Liam Cole, who's been making a map of the solar system, or whatever.
-Or his computer is making a map.
-Or something.
-Anyway, one night when he's out at a bar, he meets a woman named Jillian Hayes, and the two of them go back to her place to hook up.
-While he's there, Liam's phone alerts him that his computer program has detected an asteroid headed for Earth, which would get here in like 186 days, and could cause an extinction-level event.
+So, there's this MIT grad student named Liam Cole, who's been making a map of the solar system.
+Or rather, he made a computer program that is making a map.
+One night when he's out at a bar, he meets a woman named Jillian Hayes, and the two of them go back to her place to hook up.
+While he's there, Liam's phone alerts him that his computer program has detected an asteroid headed for Earth, which would get here in 186 days, and could cause an extinction-level event.
 He immediately goes to tell his professor, Dr. Malcolm Croft, who has friends in Washington, apparently.
-The next day, Croft doesn't show up to teach his class, so Liam goes back to the professor's house, and it looks as if Croft had been kidnapped or something.
+The next day, Croft doesn't show up to teach his class, so Liam goes back to the professor's house, and it looks as if Croft had been kidnapped.
 And when Liam calls 911 to report it, he spots a suspicious looking black SUV parked nearby, which ends up chasing him.
 He eludes it, and later goes to see a famous tech billionaire named Darius Tanz (whom we'd previously seen give a lecture that both Liam and Jillian had attended, before the two of them actually met).
 Liam shows Darius his data, which convinces him of the danger.
 So he takes Liam with him to D.C., to talk to Deputy Secretary of Defense Harris Edwards.

 There's also a reporter named Amanda Neel, who has taken an interest in Liam, as a possible source of information on whatever's going on with Darius.
 And she ends up uncovering several major secrets that the government has been keeping.
 And um... lots of stuff happens over the course of the season.
 It turns out there's a conspiracy against the U.S. President, Pauline Mackenzie.
-I don't want to say too much about that, but I do want to mention that one of the conspirators is the Vice President, which I only mention because he's played by Sasha Roiz, whom I know from Grimm.
+I don't want to say too much about that, but I do want to mention that one of the conspirators is the Vice President, Monroe Bennett (Sasha Roiz, whom I know from Grimm).
 Other characters I want to mention mainly because the actors were familiar to me include Darius's childhood sweetheart, Theresa (aka "Tess," after whom he had named his company's A.I.), who comes back into his life following the death of her brother, who was the head of Tanz Industries' security.
 (Theresa is played by Autumn Reeser.)
 And Darius has an estranged uncle named Nicholas (John Noble).
 Some characters who are a bit more important to the story include Grace's father, a former CIA agent named Hugh Keating (Mark Moses, probably best known to me from Desperate Housewives); and a woman named Claire Rayburn, who works with Harris; and a young man named Dylan, who is Harris's son, and turns out to be involved in a hacktivist group called "RE/SYST."
 Zoe ends up getting involved with the group, and with Dylan.
 But the DOD eventually attacks their base, and several people are killed... apparently including Dylan.

 So anyway, there's lots of stuff going on, and it just gets more and more complicated, and the story seems to go in several directions (though they're all interconnected to some degree, I suppose).
 It can be a bit hard to follow at times, but mostly I found it interesting.
 And it's always nice to see familiar actors (though the main reason I watched was for Jennifer Finnigan, whom I've always liked but have seen in far too few things).
 I don't want to spoil all of the season's developments, but I kind of need to say at least a couple of things.
 At one point, Claire is about to shoot Harris, because she's actually part of Bennett's conspiracy.
 However, Grace shoots her before she can do so.
 Later, Grace's father disposes of Claire's body.
 Also, RE/SYST stages an attack on an American military ship, making it look like Russia had done it.
 This leads to the season's major cliffhanger, in which there may be nuclear war between America and Russia.
 And the group of people Jillian's team had been assembling are now sealed into the secret bunker where Salvation is kept, so that they can survive if Russian nuclear missiles strike.